OFAC Lawyers

 OFAC’s Range of Economic Sanctions Initiatives

-The Office of Foreign Assets Control (OFAC) administers four major categories of trade and economic sanctions.
-Each category includes numerous specific OFAC sanctions that American financial institutions and businesses must adhere to.
+The Office of Foreign Assets Control (OFAC) oversees four primary types of trade and economic sanctions.
+Each type encompasses a wide range of specific OFAC sanctions that American financial institutions and businesses are required to follow.

-Oberheiden P.C. assists these institutions and businesses in identifying relevant sanctions, ensuring compliance, and providing legal defense in OFAC enforcement actions across all four categories.
+Oberheiden P.C. helps these organizations and companies identify applicable sanctions, ensure compliance, and offers legal defense in OFAC enforcement actions across all four categories.

 The economic and trade sanctions managed by OFAC include:

-The office of Foreign Assets Control enforces economic sanctions against 18 countries, restricting or prohibiting trade.
-These OFAC sanctions may target entire foreign countries or specific transaction types or market sectors.
-Current country-specific sanctions cover:
+The Office of Foreign Assets Control enforces economic sanctions against 18 countries, restricting or prohibiting trade.
+These OFAC sanctions can target entire foreign countries or specific types of transactions or market sectors.
+Current country-specific sanctions include:

 - Afghanistan